¨I’d rather go by bus.¨

 My Experiences with Group Tours and Cruises

 I have seen the results of these changes with my own eyes.
-Since 2011, I have been on over fifty group tours and cruises (most one to three weeks long) and spent nearly 2.2 years engaged in these programs.
+Since 2011, I have been on over fifty group tours and cruises (most one to three weeks long) and have spent over two years engaged in these programs.
 Each tour company, cruise, and other group travel experience has a different personality and focus.
 Every experience exceeded my expectations.

 The following is a list of my experiences on these tours that have defied the traditional stereotypes listed above: